Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 In 1974 there was no responsible disclosure yet and not many companies had experience with fixing security bugs.
 "Computer security research was basically non-existent in 1974.
 So I simply saw this as a bug in the OS as opposed to something more important.", writes Alan.
 Even so, BBN took care that all sites running Tenex would receive the patch at approximately the same time.
 "They sent an email to all the sites running Tenex saying that an important security patch was forthcoming at a particular time.
 They didn't want people exploiting it by getting the actual patch before others."
 At that time there would be between a dozen and two dozen sites with Tenex machines.

-## Proper fix
+## Encrypted passwords

-The behavior of the password check could no longer be determined from the page accesses with the fix Bob Clements put in.
+With the fix Bob Clements put it, the behavior of the password check could no longer be determined from the page access.
 However, developers at BBN soon became aware that storing passwords in plaintext was not very secure to begin with.
 Bob writes, "A day or so later, someone realized that relying on keeping plaintext copies of passwords in the system files was not a smart thing to do.
 So we created encrypted passwords."

 "We encrypted the passwords so you had to compare the encrypted form of the password with the pre-stored version of the encrypted password.